OpenAPI-Qraft/openapi-qraft/.changeset/spotty-sloths-look.md

 ---
-"@openapi-qraft/react": patch
+'@openapi-qraft/react': patch
 ---

-Added support of not exact Query Key in Query Filters
+Added support for a non-exact Query Key in Query Filters